Board of Directors

 Sir John joined the Trust in 2011 as a non-executive director and was appointed chair from 1 April 2019.
 He was Deputy Governor of the Bank of England from 2006 to 2009 as the Bank changed its role and approach to tackle the international financial crisis.

 A career civil servant, Sir John was the Managing Director of the Treasury for three years and Permanent Secretary to the Home Office between 2001 and 2005.
-He currently holds a number of chairman and director positions for a range of private and third sector organisations including Chair of the Clore Social Leadership Programme.
+He is currently Chair of Nesta , the innovation foundation, and a non-executive director of Vocalink which supplies the main UK interbank payment systems.

-Dr Deblina Dasgupta.
-Deblina has worked at Homerton for the past 13 years as a Consultant Physician in Geriatric and General Medicine.
+Dr Deblina Dasgupta has worked at Homerton for the past 13 years as a Consultant Physician in Geriatric and General Medicine.
 She has been Associate Medical Director since 2016 and Clinical Lead for Elderly Care, Stroke and Intermediate Care since 2012.

 Deblina trained in a number of London hospitals including The Whittington, University College London and Newham before joining Homerton.
 She has been a leader in developing simulation training in geriatric and general internal medicine in London and an innovator in establishing the pioneering Integrated Independence Team for City and Hackney.